-Edison Forged Wedges Are Proven Better.
-Here's Why.
+How We Made The Edison Forged Wedges Better.

-"Robotic testing has continuously proven to me that 'tour design' wedges are terribly unforgiving of even the slightest mis-hits That's because the smash factor changes by 15-20% or more as impact moves just a half inch from the sweet spot.
-So, you know those shots hit out on the toe or high in the face that don't go anywhere?
-They're not your fault."
+"Robotic testing proves that traditional 'tour design' wedges are much less forgiving than even tour blade irons.
+That's because the smash factor changes by 15-20% or more as impact moves just a half inch from the sweet spot.
+So, those shots hit out on the toe or high in the face that don't go anywhere? . . . they're not your fault."

 A scientific look at wedge performance.

 To understand how any golf club really works, you have to examine "smash factor".
-Very simply, this is the measure of the relationship of clubhead speed to ball speed.
-And your wedges are much more finicky than your driver and irons about where you make contact on the face.
+Very simply, this is the measure of the efficiency of transfer of clubhead speed to ball speed.
+And your wedges are much more finicky about where you make contact on the face than any other clubs in your bag.

-So, you see, many of your wedge frustrations are not your fault.
-No amount of practice can change the golf club itself.
+So you see, the fact is that many of your wedge frustrations are not your fault.

 A revolutionary redistribution of mass.

-In a stark departure from this historic design, we have distributed the mass more evenly across the back of the clubhead to equalize the smash factor, which delivers more efficient impact on those shots missed high on the face or toward the toe.
-Then we added just the right amount of perimeter weighting to finish it off.
-And that makes a dramatic impact on your wedge performance.
+What we have done is distribute the mass more evenly across the back of the clubhead -- both top-to-bottom and heel-to-toe -- in order to deliver more efficient impact on those shots missed high on the face or toward the toe.

-Independent robotic testing proves the Edison Forged wedges give you more penetrating trajectories (2-4 degrees lower than 'tour design' wedges) and more distance out of your mishits, particularly those high-face impacts that cost you strokes.
-See the data.
+Independent robotic testing proves the Edison Forged wedges give you more penetrating trajectories and more distance out of your mishits, particularly those high-face impacts that cost you strokes.

 With regard to groove geometries and face treatment, no one does it better.
 First, we fly-cut the face to perfect flatness, then we CNC-mill progressive grooves -- width, depth, spacing and wall angle are all optimized for each range of lofts.
 On the higher lofts, we imply our unique "X pattern" between the grooves to give you even more spin on those short shots around the green.